Sick & Safe Time

 • All information required by the State of Minnesota Wage Theft Law

--> The total (current year-to-date) sick and safe time hours used o -> The current balance of sick and safe time hours that have been accrued and are still available for use (i.e., because they have not yet been used)
+• The current balance of sick and safe time hours that have been accrued and are still available for use (i.e., because they have not yet been used)

 Who does the Sick and Safe Time Ordinance benefit?